chalmerlowe/intro_to_sprinting/class_materials/git_config.md

 ```

 **Note:**
-The "--global" option applies these settings to all git projects on your machine
+The __--global__ option applies these settings to all git projects on your machine
 * You only need to run this once per computer.
 * Re-run the command to change a setting.
-* To override these settings for specific projects, simply run the command while in that project area, and leave out the "--global" option.
+* To override these settings for specific projects, simply run the command while in that project area, and leave out the __--global__ option.

 ## The big picture